transentis/bptk_py/README.md

 Now we defined four points for the function.
 The simulator will make sure to interpolate the values if an equation requires the y-value for decimal x values.

-## Monitoring of Stella Architect itmx source models
+## Monitoring of 3rd party source models
 For now, we are able to translate Stella Architect Models to python using transentis' [sd-compiler](https://bitbucket.org/transentis/sd-compiler).
-Whenever you instantiate a *bptk* object and plot at least one scenario, one thread per ``sourceModel`` will monitor the scource ITMX file if the scenario specifies a ``source`` field.
+Whenever you instantiate a `bptk`` object and plot at least one scenario, one thread per ``sourceModel`` will monitor the scource ITMX file if the scenario specifies a ``source`` field.
 It checks for modifications each second.
 Whenever a modification is detected, a bash script will be called that executes the transpiler.

 For this to work, make sure you set the parameter ``sd_py_compiler_root`` to the absolute path of the transpiler's root directory in [BPTK_Py/config/config.py](BPTK_Py/config/config.py), e.g. ``sd_py_compiler_root = "~/Code/sd-compiler/"``